Workshop 1: Introduction to PyPSA & TYNDP reference grids#

 Visualizing results using PyPSA.statistics#

-The PyPSA.statistics module can also be used to create some really handy static plotting to investigate the results of a model.
+The PyPSA.statistics module can also be used to create some really handy static plots to investigate the results of a model.

 # let's fill missing colors first